| |

 Cottage Cheese Brownie Batter Bites

-If you have ever stood in front of the pantry at 3 p.m. craving brownie batter but also wishing it would do something good for you, then these Cottage Cheese Brownie Batter Bites are your new best friend.
+If you have ever stood in front of the pantry at 3 p.m., craving brownie batter but also wishing it would do something good for you, then these no bake cottage cheese brownie batter bites are your new best friend.
 They are fudgy, rich, chocolatey, and have all the cozy comfort of brownie batter… without the guilt or the raw eggs.

 The secret ingredient is cottage cheese, which gives them a creamy texture and boosts the protein so you stay full and energized.
-They come together in minutes with no baking required, which makes them perfect for snacks, lunchboxes, after workouts, or whenever the sweet tooth strikes.
+They come together in minutes with no baking required, which makes them perfect for a post-workout snack, lunchboxes, after workouts, or a sweet treat any time of day.
+They’re also a fun addition to a no bake dessert board with other sweets like no bake Twix bars.

 • They taste like edible brownie batter without the safety concerns that come with raw eggs.